-The following article discusses Mac OS keyboard shortcuts that every video editor needs to know.
+The following article and video tutorial discusses Mac OS keyboard shortcuts that every video editor needs to know.
 These are basic Mac Operating System functions (like tasks in Finder) that us video editors do probably hundreds of times a week.

 When you make some of these everyday actions we do into keyboard shortcuts instead of moving the mouse around and having to click, you shave off seconds per hour, minutes per week, hours per month, and days per year during your editing sessions.
 These micro time saving tips will ultimately give you more time doing things outside of the edit bay or provide you with more opportunities to edit more videos so you can earn more income.